How To Carve On A Snowboard : 5 Steps

 After following these steps, we've now come to the neutral position; however, there is still more to add on.
 Bringing attention to your arms now, try spreading out both arm to line up with your waist.
 This will help with balance.

 If you slightly raise your arms, like in the image above, this will help balance; however, if you raise them too much, it can make you feel more unbalanced so it's important to find that good in-between.

-A great balancing practice could be to keep your hands in your pocket while riding.
+A great balancing practice could be to keep your hands in your pockets while riding.
 Make sure to be careful if you try this!

 Another tip is to turn your upper body slightly facing forward.

 There are certain angles your front binding sits at.
-Most people would think that the binding would be facing directly infant of you; however, the front foot actually sits at a slight angle facing forward.
+Most people would think that the binding would be facing directly in-front of you; however, the front binding actually sits at a slight angle facing towards the nose of the board.
 Follow your hips towards where your first foot is angled.
 This slight motion will further improve your balance.

 This basic posture can be practiced in front of the mirror in the comfort of your home.
 Please give it a try!

 STEP 1: How can you adjust edge angle you need for a carving turn?